sxg03240/MachineLearnigHW/README.md

 Student ID: 700740324

 Description:
-The working of the Assignment 1 is provided in the PDF file separately, please find the link in the PDF to access the code A short video is provided which gives brief overall explanation of the work done, link is provided below
+The working of the Assignment 1 is provided in the PDF file separately, please find the link in the PDF to access the code.
+A short video is provided which gives brief overall explanation of the work done, link is provided below